jonas-grgt/jonasg.io/content/posts/unit-test-ambiguity/index.md

 This becomes particularly evident when routine code refactors, such as adding a dependency or a parameter, result in test failures.

-If your test code base fractures in response to minor alterations without corresponding changes in requirements, it's a clear indication of a poorly designed test suite.
+If your test code base fractures in response to minor alterations **without changes in requirements**, it's a clear indication of a poorly designed test suite.
 Awareness of this issue may be lacking, especially if code coverage numbers present a seemingly positive picture.
 However, focusing solely on code coverage provides a narrow perspective on the overall health of your test code base.